School-of-Life-Project/Portal/README.md

 App releases can be found on the [releases page](https://github.com/School-of-Life-Project/Portal-App/releases/).
 Platform-specific installation instructions are provided below.

+After installation, you will need resources to import into the app.
+Major online [communities built around portal](community.md) can provide a useful place to find resources.

 ### Windows

 Download and run the `.msi` file from the release you wish to install.
 Follow the prompts provided to install the application.